Second United Front: Background

 Negotiations between Chiang and the CCP began in earnest in late 1936.
 Chiang continued to try to resolve the civil war militarily; he continued to consider a negotiated settlement with the CCP to be a last resort.
 He was encouraged by the results of the Ningxia campaign in mid-to-late October.
 In that campaign, the Second and Fourth Corps of the Red Army marched north to pick up supplies dropped in Mongolia by the Soviet Union, but found themselves trapped on the wrong side of the Yellow River.
 They were cut to pieces by the Hui cavalry allied with the Nationalists.
 Chiang began making preparations for a sixth encirclement campaign, and instructed Zhang and Yang to participate.
 In early November, Chen Lifu presented Pan Hannian with a set of extremely harsh conditions for a deal.
 (Note: The terms called for, among other things, reducing the Red Army to 3,000 men and sending all of its senior officers into exile.)
 Pan balked, calling them "conditions for surrender".
-In late November, Chiang ordered the Northeastern Army and forces from the central Nationalist Army, Hu Zongnan's Right Route Army, to attack towards the Communist capital at Bao'an.
+In late November, Chiang ordered the Northeastern Army and forces from the central Nationalist Army, Hu Zongnan's Right Route Army, to attack towards the CCP capital at Bao'an.
 At the resulting Battle of Shanchengbao, the Northeastern Army withheld most of its forces from the attack.
 This allowed the Red Army to ambush and nearly wipe out Hu's 78th regiment.
 This reversed the diplomatic situation: Chen Lifu moderated his conditions, but the CCP recalled Pan Hannian from Nanjing on December 10.

-In late 1936, Zhang Xueliang decided that his repeated attempts to persuade Chiang to create a united front with the Communists were not going to be enough.
+In late 1936, Zhang Xueliang decided that his repeated attempts to persuade Chiang to create a united front with the CCP were not going to be enough.
 To Zhang, Chiang appeared dead-set on continuing the Civil War even as the threat of Japanese invasion loomed ever larger.
 Following Yang Hucheng's advice, he decided to resort to drastic measures.
 On December 12, 1936, the disgruntled Zhang and Yang conspired to kidnap Chiang and force him into a truce with the CCP.
 The incident became known as the Xi'an Incident.
 Both parties suspended fighting to form a Second United Front to focus their energies and fight the Japanese.